Tuition Remission and Grant Plans (For Qualified Children)

 Dependent children of full-time Gettysburg College employees who have met the eligibility rules listed below and have been admitted to an accredited four-year college or university as full-time candidates for a bachelor's

 Dependent children of College employees who have been accepted for admission at another qualified institution will receive from the College as a payment on their tuition charges a grant paid to the student's institution.
-For persons employed on or after July 1, 1978, the amount of the grant will be 30% of Gettysburg College's tuition and mandatory fees.
+The amount of the grant will be 30% of Gettysburg College's tuition and mandatory fees.
 The total amount of such tuition grant, when added to all other financial aid grants awarded to such child, shall not exceed the total cost of attendance for tuition, mandatory fees, room, board, textbooks and required course materials.
 The benefits provided under any one or both of these programs are limited to four full-time academic years, or the equivalent thereof, of undergraduate work in an accredited four-year college or university while the student is in candidacy for the bachelor's degree.
 Distance learning is not covered by this benefit.

 The purpose of the tuition remission program is to assist College employees in the education of their children who complete secondary school and who shortly thereafter pursue with normal continuity a four-year college or university course of study before assuming the customary responsibilities of adulthood.
 Thus, eligibility of a student beginning his or her undergraduate education under either of these programs is without limitation, beyond that previously enumerated, to the age of twenty-one years.
 After that age the question of eligibility as it relates to each applicant will be decided by the Educational Benefits Committee, consisting of the Vice President for Enrollment and Educational Services, the Executive Vice President and the Provost.
 In reaching their decision, they shall consider the educational objectives of the applicant, the circumstances contributing to the delay in beginning undergraduate work (for

 Staff.
 The parent must be a regular full-time employee and must have completed two years of full-time service at Gettysburg College.